tangloner/gsh/README.md

 # THE GUAN SHELL (GSH)

+It is created by Hao Guan in my CS302 operating system course.
+I forked it to seek comments to further improve it.
+B.T.

 ## Introducion

 Gsh is a toy software for operating system course, which is a good practice of comprehending system calls including `fork()` and `exec()`.
 It is not stable, but for educational and experimental use.
 Please use under your own risk.